postmodern/ruby-install/README.md

 ## Synopsis

-List supported Rubies and their major versions:
+List supported Rubies and their current stable versions:

     $ ruby-install

-List the latest versions:
+Updates then list the supported Rubies and their current stable versions:

     $ ruby-install --latest